Manpages

 %>

 A ’%<’ or ’%?’ control escape causes its condition to be evaluated.
 This condition is a component or function.
-For integer valued functions or components, the condition is true if the function return or component value is non-zero, and false if zero.
-For string valued functions or components, the condition is true if the function return or component value is a non-empty string, and false for an empty string.
+For components and functions whose value is an integer, the condition is true if it is non-zero, and false if zero.
+For components and functions whose value is a string, the condition is true it is a non-empty string, and false if an empty string.

 Function escapes

 Functions expecting an argument generally require an argument of a particular type.
-In addition to the number and string types, these include:
+In addition to the integer and string types, these include:

 Argument Description Example Syntax